LongQT-sea/intel-igpu-passthru/README.md

 [^2]: Sandy Bridge and newer.
 Use `Universal_noGOP_igd.rom` as a last resort if other ROMs cause issues.
 This `Universal` ROM does not include the Intel GOP driver (UEFI Graphics Output Protocol), so display output will only work after the guest VM drivers are loaded.
 [^3]: You will get this error message on Meteor Lake and newer: `IGD device 0000:00:02.0 is unsupported in legacy mode, try SandyBridge or newer`.
 This is fixed in QEMU 10.1.x ([7969cf4639](https://github.com/qemu/qemu/commit/7969cf4639794e0af84862a269daac72adcfb554)).
 [^4]: QEMU 10.1+ includes this commit [dd69d84604](https://github.com/qemu/qemu/commit/dd69d84604), which restricts legacy mode to iGPU from Sandy Bridge to Comet Lake.
+[^5]: To disable Legacy/CSM, some motherboards might require the operating system being set to Windows.